paulwizviz/go-hedera-app/README.md

-# Building Applications with Go and Ethereum
+# Building Applications with Go and Hedera

 This project provides a practical guide for developers to explore the Hedera ecosystem using the Go programming language.